100 Patents That Changed the Way Businesses Communicate

-As globalization and complexity increased, Martin says that 8x8’s R&D and subsequent patents have become more focused on solving today’s globe-spanning problems: optimal call routing, unified and mobile communications, networked and global contact centers, emergency services provided over Internet Protocol (IP) connections, improving call quality, disaster recovery, security and global calling platforms.
-These innovations, he says, make it possible for 8x8 customers to do business anywhere, and to run global operations such as “follow-the-sun” contact centers for worldwide customer support.
+As globalization and complexity increased, Martin says that 8x8’s R&D and subsequent patents have become more focused on solving today’s globe-spanning problems: optimal call routing, unified and mobile communications, networked and global contact centres, emergency services provided over Internet Protocol (IP) connections, improving call quality, disaster recovery, security and global calling platforms.
+These innovations, he says, make it possible for 8x8 customers to do business anywhere, and to run global operations such as “follow-the-sun” contact centres for worldwide customer support.

-So, for example, if you’re managing customer service programs that span time zones and geography, you want to route calls through the nearest data center.
-It makes no sense for someone calling from Europe to have their calls routed through a US data center and then back to another European destination .That only slows down the communication and degrades call quality.
+So, for example, if you’re managing customer service programs that span time zones and geography, you want to route calls through the nearest data centres.
+It makes no sense for someone calling from Europe to have their calls routed through a US data centre and then back to another European destination .That only slows down the communication and degrades call quality.
 If it’s bad enough, people really notice the delays.

 Geo-routing and Enhanced Security Make it Safer & Easier to Do Business Anywhere

-To fix problems like this, the company has done creative work that led to a “geo-routing” patent that helps 8x8 to route calls through the nearest available datacenter, something that is really important for companies trying to do support across time zones or country boundaries.
+To fix problems like this, the company has done creative work that led to a “geo-routing” patent that helps 8x8 to route calls through the nearest available data centre, something that is really important for companies trying to do support across time zones or country boundaries.
 Security and compliance are also a key area of development, and here, too, 8x8 customers notice big differences in what 8x8 can offer, compared to competitors.

 For example, previous work in these areas has helped 8x8 offer a HIPAA solution unmatched by others, making Voice over Internet Protocol (VoIP) a viable solution the entire medical ecosystem of companies—healthcare providers, their business associates and suppliers, pharmaceutical and insurance companies—that must comply with medical privacy laws.